 What Happens If The Borrower Wants To Change The Type Of Mortgage (Or the Rate/Point Combination) After The Price Is Locked?

-Most lenders will allow such changes, but only at the higher of the prices prevailing on the lock date and the current prices.
+Most lenders will allow such changes, but only at the higher of the lock prices or the current prices.
 That makes it important for borrowers to know exactly what they want before they request a lock.